 FOODesign, a tna company, has launched the cryo-jet 5 ambient and chilled air cooling system.

 A new department at Campden BRI is benefitting members and clients by bringing together expertise in the areas of primary production, raw materials and ingredients, and primary processing operations.

-The September 2014 issue of Food and Drink Technology is available to read online for logged-in subscribers.
+The February 2015 issue of Food and Drink Technology is available to read online for logged-in subscribers.

 Product Focus: Fruit and vegetables Ingredients: Preservatives Packaging: Coding and marking Processing: Laboratory analysis Show Coverage: NutraFormulate (17-18 March)